 - To be considered suitable, you must be able to pay rent when due, take care of the unit, and live peacefully with your neighbors.

-- SHA investigates housing history, credit history, employment and criminal history.
+- SHA examines housing history, credit history, employment.

 Citizenship and immigration status

 - You do not need to be a U.S. citizen at the time of application.